CFWS Board Positions and Volunteer Opportunites

 3. Notify all members when it is time to renew membership dues in May for the coming season.

 4. Verify membership to ensure continuation by regular members.
 Compare from previous year and contact laggers.

 5. Send checks to the treasurer to deposit for membership dues.

 6. Keep email address in internet mail format current and up-to-date.
 Coordinate with Treasurer, Newsletter & Web chairpersons.

 7. Mass email news and information as required.

 8. Sit at the Greeter table to answer membership questions, distribute membership directories, make up new or lost nametags and collect dues and demo fees.

-1. Collect information of interest to membership such as: announcements from monthly meetings, workshop and gallery opportunities, local art shows and honors to members.
+1. Work with the CONTENT MANAGER to publish information of interest to membership such as: announcements from monthly meetings, workshop and gallery opportunities, local art shows and honors to members.